sc4ryb3ar/android/README.md

 ### Got Bugs?

-If you find a bug please start by reading through the our current list of [open issues](https://github.com/fetlife/fetlife-android/issues) and if you can't find anything about your bug please [submit a new bug](https://github.com/fetlife/fetlife-android/issues/new).
+If you find a bug please start by reading through the current list of [open issues](https://github.com/fetlife/fetlife-android/issues) and if you can't find anything about your bug please [submit a new bug](https://github.com/fetlife/fetlife-android/issues/new).

 ### Want to Contribute